SJIJ : Third time’s a charm

 For the curious amongst you, version two can be seen here and version one here.
 And I’m blushing if you look at version one as it was from the days when Mr Blogless Anna took my photos and I tended to scowl when show casing my makes!

-The two details that set this top apart from a woven tee is the little cuff that the frill protrudes from and the gathering in the front neckline.
+The two details that set this top apart from a woven tee is the little cuff that the frill protrudes from on the sleeve and the gathering in the front neckline.

 If you asked, I would have said I purchased this fabric 12-18 months ago, but Instagram informs me it was actually 2.5yrs ago!